Magnus Erlendsson, Earl of Orkney: Norwegian influence

 Haakon Paalsson went on a long journey to Scandinavia, with his cousin Ofeig, latterly staying with his kinsman, Magnus Barefoot the king of Norway.
 Whilst there he heard that his father Paal had largely handed over control of Orkney to Earl Erlend and his sons and that after a substantial period of peace the people of Orkney were not keen to see Haakon returning.
 He therefore asked King Magnus for help in the hope of obtaining the earldom for himself.
 Haakon suggested to the king that he take back direct control of Orkney as a base for raiding further afield.
 Magnus was persuaded and in 1098 he launched a major campaign, taking his 8-year-old son Sigurd with him.
 However, King Magnus had designs that were not envisaged by Haakon.
 He took possession of the islands, deposing both Erlend and Paal Thorfinsson who were sent away to Norway as prisoners, Haakon and his cousins Magnus and Aerling Erlendsson were taken by King Magnus as hostages and Sigurd was installed as the nominal earl.
 Sigurd's rule was aided by a council, with Haakon as a member of this group.

 From Orkney, King Magnus then set out on a raiding expedition along the west coast of Scotland and into the Irish Sea.

 Battle of Menai Straits

-According to the Orkneyinga Saga, Magnus had a reputation for piety and gentleness, which the Norwegians viewed as cowardice.
+According to the Orkneyinga Saga, Magnus had a reputation for piety and gentleness.
 He refused to fight in a Viking raid in Anglesey, Wales, because of his religious convictions, and instead stayed on board the ship during the Battle of Menai Straits, singing psalms.
 His brother Aerling died while campaigning with King Magnus, either at that same battle or in Ulster.

 Magnus was obliged to take refuge in Scotland, but returned to Orkney in 1105 and disputed the succession with his cousin Haakon.
 Having failed to reach an agreement, he sought help from King Eystein I of Norway, who granted him the earldom of Orkney and he ruled jointly and amicably with Haakon until 1114.